yawboakye/yawboakye.github.io/_posts/2022-12-11-measuring-information.md

 ## Playing with `Buffer`s

-Lately (since ~5 months) I've been writing quite a lot of TypeScript for a new venture I'm starting with a friend.
-In short, we're building a neobank for the new generations of Africans, starting with Ghanaians.
-We decided on the [Node.js&reg;][node] mainly due to TypeScript's powerful type system that is arguably unmatched in other high-level application programming languages.
+Lately (since ~7 months) I've been writing quite a lot of TypeScript for a custom software application (to be used by a few friends and family).
+We&mdash;because there's two of us working on it&mdash;decided on the [Node.js&reg;][node] mainly due to TypeScript's powerful type system that is arguably unmatched in other high-level application programming languages (with the exception of Rust maybe).
 Personally, I'm daily excited by the ability to model critical system invariants in the type system alone, so that they are checked statically, assuaging any and all runtime sacrifices made to the validation gods.
 Where my inner Descartes [won't let me trust the type system completely][cot], I've thrown in a few assertions.
 I hear they're inexpensive in Node&mdash;I haven't confirmed.

-It is in the process of building this venture that I've been playing with the `Buffer` type and its JSON representation.
-A little about this buffer as JSON thing.
+So I've been playing with the `Buffer` type.
+And although I have no immediate need to send or receive binary data, I wanted to find out how `Buffer`'s JSON representation fared against current methods, i.e. actual binary transmission (e.g. as `application/octet-stream`) and the makeshift base64 string that ensures ubiquity of `application/json` content type.
+JSON-ified buffer could fly under the `application/json` banner as well.

 I'm curious whether it could solve the binary file transfer problem in a more elegant way.
 Elegant in the sense that (1) we don't have to switch content type to `application/octet-stream` or `multipart/form-data`, and (2) we don't introduce a percentage increase in the size of the data.

 To that end, I want to take `Buffer` for a spin.
-Below, I have a richly colorful image of a gorgeous Ghanaian lady from the [2022 FIFA Men's World Cup competition][wc2022] (photo taken from Twitter).
-I will send it to this tiny file upload server.
+Below, I have a richly colorful image of a gorgeous Ghanaian lady from the [2022 FIFA Men's World Cup competition][wc2022] (photo taken from [Twitter](https://twitter.com)).
+I will send it to a tiny file upload server.
 I'll try to send in various forms, as:

   1.  binary, w/ `application/octet-stream` content type,
   2.  `base64`, w/ `application/json` content type,